By Leif Høghaug

 Reviews

-“A working-class novel for the 21st century.” —Matthias Friedrich
+“A working-class novel for the 21st century.” —Matthias Friedrich, writer and translator

 “The Calf is stylistically completely different from anything I have read before.” —Matthias Thurau